-Collect plasma to ship to specialized pharmaceutical companies who use the proteins in plasma to manufacture plasma protein products for use exclusively in Canada.
+Collect plasma to ship to pharmaceutical manufacturers who use it to make plasma medications on our behalf for use exclusively in Canada.
 These medications are licensed by Health Canada and returned to Canadian Blood Services for shipping to the hospitals and clinics we serve.

-Bulk purchase additional plasma protein products which are manufactured by the global biologics industry using plasma they have collected themselves.
-We supply these and other related products, which we have also purchased on the global market, to hospitals for patients across the country.
+Bulk purchase additional medications which are manufactured by the global biologics industry using plasma they have collected themselves.
+We supply these medications and other related products, which we have also purchased on the global market, to hospitals for patient care in Canada.

-In recent years we have been seeing a steady increase worldwide in the need for plasma to make specific kinds of plasma protein products called immunoglobulins — primarily due to the growing number of conditions that are treated with these medications.
+In recent years we have been seeing a steady increase worldwide in the need for plasma to make specific kinds of plasma medications called immunoglobulins — primarily due to the growing number of conditions they can treat.

-Currently, there is a global shortage of plasma to manufacture immunoglobulins, making it essential that blood systems around the world increase their plasma collections substantially.
+Currently, there is a global shortage of immunoglobulins and plasma needed to make them, so it is essential that blood systems around the world increase their plasma collections substantially.

-In 2019, Canadian Blood Services announced plans to increase plasma collection in Canada.
-We are enhancing our plasma collection programs at our existing blood donor centres as well as opening new dedicated plasma donor centres.
-We now operate dedicated plasma donor centres in Kelowna, B.C.; Lethbridge, Alta.; and Sudbury, Ont., with two more new plasma donor centres opening in Brampton and Ottawa, Ont. in Spring 2022.
+Canadian Blood Services has been working to increase plasma collection in Canada with governments’ support.
+We are enhancing our plasma collection programs at our blood donor centres and opening new dedicated plasma donor centres.

 What is plasma sufficiency?